 If you receive a Gazetted Notice (Section 3 & Section 6 Notice) call us for advice.
 A notice of intention to claim, known as Form A, must be submitted to the Valuation Estates Office no later than 90 days after the published date of the Section 3 notice.
 You must act as soon as possible

-What compensation is available and how do I claim it?
+Is compensation available and how can I make a claim?

 Compensation is paid to reflect the losses and disturbance caused by a Compulsory Purchase.
 Compensation is based on the principle of equivalence; this means that the owner or occupier being returned to a position no worse or better off, than if the scheme had not happened.
 The losses must be unavoidable and directly as a result of the scheme.